- 83% of respondents volunteered because they genuinely cared about the cause.

 Lockdown fatigue is real, and it is affecting many of us.
 Our physical activities are reduced.
 But stress, anxiety about COVID-19, and extended restrictions are likely causes of the fatigue.

-As a nonprofit or political campaign looking, use this time to offer remote working opportunities for volunteers.
+Use this time to offer remote working opportunities for volunteers.
 Some ideas for volunteers to undertake from home are:

 - Calling supporters